ryanseys/course-buddy/java-client/readme.txt

 -Ensure that the CourseBuddy Server is running

--Ensure that JDK 7 or better is available on your machine (this is the minimum reccomended version by Oracle, and required by the syntax version used)
+-Ensure that JDK 7 or better is available on your machine (this is the minimum recommended version by Oracle, and required by the syntax version used)

 To Run JAR:
 - The JAR file uses the default Apache host and port
 - Double-click java-client/View1.jar

 To Build:
-- Reccomended that you use Eclipse (no gradle build script is included)
+- Recommended that you use Eclipse (no gradle build script is included)

 1. Verify server Apache HOST and PORT in java-client/src/models/Constants.java
 2. Add the java-client/src directory, and java-client/lib/gson.jar to your classpath.